Talar Fracture in Adults

 - Trouble moving your ankle or foot

-- Inability to put weight on your ankle or foot
+- Not being able to put weight on your ankle or foot

 - Ankle bones that look out of place

 How is a talar fracture diagnosed?

-- MRI: This scan uses powerful magnets and a computer to take pictures of your ankle.
-An MRI may show tissue or ligament damage.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT scan, or MRI may be used to check for a fracture or other problem.
+Contrast liquid may be used to help your ankle show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- Bone scan: This is a test to look at the bones in your ankle.
+- A bone scan is a test to look at the bones in your ankle.
 The bone scan may show a fracture or infection.
-You will get a radioactive liquid, called a tracer, through a vein in your arm.
-The tracer collects in your bones.
-Pictures will then be taken to look for problems.
+You will get a radioactive liquid, called a tracer, that collects in your bones.
+Pictures will then be taken.

-- Arthroscopy: Your healthcare provider may want to look inside your ankle to check for signs of fracture or injury.
+- Arthroscopy is used to look inside your ankle to check for signs of fracture or injury.
 A small incision is made in your ankle and a scope is inserted.
 A scope is a flexible tube with a light and camera on the end.

 How is a talar fracture treated?

-- Support devices: Support devices include casts and removable boots.
-These devices prevent ankle movement and help your talar fracture heal.
+- Support devices such as casts and removable boots prevent ankle movement and help your talar fracture heal.
 A support device may be the only treatment you need.
-You may also need crutches to help you move around.
+Crutches can help you move around until the bone heals.